ibm-cloud-docs/hs-crypto/troubleshooting.md

 General problems with using {{site.data.keyword.cloud}} {{site.data.keyword.hscrypto}} might include providing the correct headers or credentials when you interact with the API.
 In many cases, you can recover from these problems by following a few easy steps.
 {: shortdesc}

-## Error occurred when deleting an initialized {{site.data.keyword.hscrypto}} instance
+## Error occurred when deleting an initialized service instance
+{: #troubleshoot-delete-instance}

-You might receive an error similar to the following when you delete an initialized {{site.data.keyword.hscrypto}} instance:
+You might receive an error similar to the following when you delete an initialized service instance:

 ```
 FAILED